guttih/voffcon/docs/device-setup.md

 ###General information
 As noted above this program needs to be uploaded on the device you want to control from the node server.
 This server will only allow request to it, if the request comes from a client which is on the same subnet.
-In fact the Device server will check for the first 3 numbers in the calling ip address and if all 3 match the device ip address numbers then the caller will be considered save and his requests will be acted upon.
+In fact the Device server will check for the first 3 numbers in the calling ip address and if all 3 match the device ip address numbers then the caller will be considered as save and his requests will be acted upon.
 Exeptions to this can be made by whitelisting specific ip addresses.

 ### Possible commands